1. World problems

 Viral diseases in animals present a persistent and widespread challenge, affecting livestock, wildlife, and companion animals across all continents.
 Outbreaks can devastate agricultural economies, threaten food security, and disrupt trade, with zoonotic viruses posing additional risks to human health.
 The global movement of animals and changing environmental conditions have contributed to the increasing frequency and geographic spread of these diseases, making their control a significant international concern.

-In 2022, an outbreak of African swine fever in the Dominican Republic led to the culling of thousands of pigs, severely impacting local farmers and raising alarms about the virus’s potential spread throughout the Americas.
+In 2022, an outbreak of African swine fever in the Philippines led to the culling of thousands of pigs, severely impacting local farmers and pork supply chains.
+The disease’s rapid spread underscored ongoing vulnerabilities in animal health management.

 This information has been generated by artificial intelligence.